 Her Story: Alpha Kappa Alpha Sorority, Incorporated

 It was the year 1907, a very exuberant year.
-Ethel Hedgeman Lyle, a junior at Howard University in Washington, D.C, wanted to create an organization that would promote and unify the ideas of women and uplift the community.
+Ethel Hedgeman Lyle, a junior at Howard University in Washington, D.C., wanted to create an organization that would promote and unify the ideas of women and uplift the community.
 She had a vision to create the first sorority for African American Women.
-Ethel, along with eight other women, joined together to form this preliminary organization on January 15, 1908.
+Ethel and eight other women joined together to form this preliminary organization on January 15, 1908.

 To establish its perpetuity as an organization, Alpha Kappa Alpha was incorporated by Julia Evangeline Brooks, Nellie M. Quander, Nellie Pratt Russell, and Minnie Beatrice Smith on January 29, 1913.
 These 20 astounding women are known as the founders of Alpha Kappa Alpha Sorority, Incorporated.